-Splash Mountain Double Anniversaryby Jim Korkis, staff writer
+Splash Mountain Double Anniversaryby Jim Korkis, contributing writer

 "Splash Mountain takes guests on a waterborne journey via a buoyant log through the backwoods, swamps, and bayous of the old South as it was depicted in the Disney movie, Song of the South.
 Showcased in 15 scenes from the motion picture, whimsical music and the mischievous antics of 103 audio-animatronic figures provide a rich audio-visual treat for guests as they experience thrilling lifts and drops in a fast water ride." – from the Disneyland Press Release 1989.